Companies that use Cornerstone on Demand

 All learning management Cornerstone on Demand

-Cornerstone on Demand We detected 1,918 customers using Cornerstone on Demand, 165 companies that churned or ended their trial, and 19 customers with estimated renewals in the next 3 months.
+Cornerstone on Demand We detected 2,191 companies using Cornerstone on Demand, 245 companies that churned, and 66 customers with upcoming renewal in the next 3 months.
 The most common industry is Hospitals and Health Care (8%) and the most common company size is 1,001-5,000 employees (29%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login